 - Chapter 1 Admin Refresher (Required for all - self-paced only)

 The classroom schedule will run in a four-day format with each day focused on a specific discipline bundle.
 Students will register for each day separately and need only attend the day or days that offer the bundle required for the certifications held.
 Registration and credit are based on full-day attendance of the required sessions.
 Certificate holders can choose to attend the live virtual class, complete the self-paced bundles, or a combination of both based on individual preference, convenience, etc.

 In addition to the live virtual classroom, individuals may take advantage of self-paced online training provided through the Commonwealth of Virginia (COVLC).
 Online programs are available on demand at any time and are offered as standalone presentations based on the VBCA classroom curriculum.
 Code officials looking for flexibility in when and where they complete code change training will find this delivery method convenient yet still comprehensive.

-Although DHCD is the primary provider of code change training, the agency partners with several organizations to maximize the availability of Code Change Training to code officials.
+Although DHCD is the primary provider of code change training in Virginia, the agency partners with several organizations to maximize the availability of Code Change Training to code officials.
 These approved providers utilize DHCD materials and VBCA-approved instructors.
 Completion of these offerings is reflected on the JPVBCA Online Registration System once attendance sheets are submitted to the VBCA.
 For information regarding training provider schedules, please contact the provider directly.